New England Journal of Medicine September 21, 2017

 Endpoint

-Key result: Low-dose colchicine significantly reduced the risk of recurrent cardiovascular events in patients following a myocardial infarction.
+Key result: Low-dose colchicine led to a significantly lower risk of ischemic cardiovascular events than placebo.

 2020